ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w8d1 - a - React - Building the Rest API.md

   - main thing to keep in mind is that you will need to enable CORS requests on the API we will explain what is CORS and all those details a bit later but the code to do that is in "React | Building the Rest API" > "Enable CORS requests"

-- Bonus3: deploy your API on heroku + mongoAtlas
+- Bonus3: deploy your API on fly.io + mongoAtlas
   - Next week  we will do deployment for project3 but, if you want, you can also put this project online.
   - You woud be able to test it with Postman/Compass, just as we're doing on localhost.